FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 All participants of the ESAP budgetary unit must meet all of the following:

-60 years old or older
+60 years old or older.

-No earned or self-employment income
+No earned or self-employment income.

-NOTE In-kind income is not considered income for ESAP.
+In-kind income is not considered income for ESAP.
 (See In-kind Income for the definition of in-kind income.)

-In addition to special considerations for elderly participants, ESAP eligible budgetary units receive all of the following considerations:
+In addition to special considerations for elderly participants, ESAP-eligible budgetary units receive all of the following considerations:

-A 36-month approval period
+A 36-month approval period.

-A Mid Approval Contact (MAC) is not required
+A Mid Approval Contact (MAC) is not required.

-Simpler and shorter ESAP Application (FAA-1821A)
+Simpler and shorter ESAP Nutrition Assistance Application (FAA-1821A).

 For a full list of disqualification reasons, see Disqualified Participants.